amoeba-rb/amoeba/README.md

 #### Set

-If you wish to just set a field to an aribrary value on all duplicated objects you may use the `set` directive.
+If you wish to just set a field to an arbitrary value on all duplicated objects you may use the `set` directive.
 For example, if you wanted to copy an object that has some kind of approval process associated with it, you likely may wish to set the new object's state to be open or "in progress" again.

 ```ruby
 class Post < ActiveRecord::Base